Aulad Ke Dushman

-Aulad Ke Dushman is a 1993 Indian Bollywood film produced and directed by Rajkumar Kohli.
-It stars Arman Kohli and Ayesha Jhulka in pivotal roles.
+Aulad Ke Dushman is a 1993 Indian Bollywood action drama film produced and directed by Rajkumar Kohli.
+It stars Armaan Kohli and Ayesha Jhulka in pivotal roles.

 Plot

 Rajan K. Choudhry is a wealthy industrialist.
 He lives in a palatial house with his older brother, and only son, Vikram.
 Vikram is a womanizer, alcoholic, and late-party goer, who has been handed everything on a silver plater by his dad.
 His uncle does not appreciate this, and wants Rajan to assert his responsibility as a parent and discipline Vikram, in vain though.
 Rajan would like Vikram to marry his friend's, Jai Kumar's daughter, Shalu, but Vikram only treats Shalu as a friend.
 Just to spite his dad, without knowing that his decisions are going to lead both father and son to a destitute fate, that will change their lives forever.